physiker66/apple1_keyboard_controller/README.md

   BAS   load the Apple 1 Basic program to address E000

 Some notes on program loading.
 The programs are only loaded into memory.
 You need to go to the address and press "R+ENTER" to run them.
-The program CHK is directly entered via the WOzMan.
+The program CHK is directly entered via the WozMon.
 That only works for small programs though.
 It seems there are problems with WozMon to do the same for longer codes.
-To circumvent this issue I wrote a loader program, that converts ASCII nibbles drectly into byes in memory WITHOUT displaying them on the screen.
+To circumvent this issue I wrote a loader program, that converts ASCII nibbles directly into byes in memory WITHOUT displaying them on the screen.
-Finally - I do not own the license to distribute either Apple 1 Basic nor Uncle Bernies codebreaker.
+Finally, I do not own the license to distribute either Apple 1 Basic nor Uncle Bernie's codebreaker.
 That's why they are not part of the Arduino code.
 Even if both are loaded only about half of the Arduino flash memory is used.

 Files:
   Pictures of Aple 1 Clone and keyboard converter